Promoting British Values

 The Department for Education has introduced a statutory duty for schools to promote British Values more actively from September 2014, and to ensure they are taught in schools.

-Westcroft School is committed to serving its community.
-It recognises the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
-It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
+Westcroft School and Wolverhampton Vocational Training Centre are committed to serving its community.
+They recognise the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
+They also understand the vital role they have in ensuring that groups or individuals within the schools are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.

-It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
-Westcroft School is dedicated to preparing students for their adult life beyond the formal curriculum and ensuring that it promotes and reinforces British values to all its students.
+We follow equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
+The schools are dedicated to preparing students for their adult life beyond the formal, examined curriculum and ensuring that they promote and reinforce British values to all their students.

-The school uses strategies within the national curriculum and beyond to secure such outcomes for students.
-The examples that follow show some of the many ways Westcroft School seeks to instil British Values.
+The schools use strategies within the curriculum and beyond to secure such outcomes for students.
+The examples that follow show some of the many ways the schools seek to instill British Values.

 Democracy